0 A.D. (video game)

-0 A.D. is a free and open-source real-time strategy video game under development by Wildfire Games.
+0 A.D. is a real-time strategy video game under development by Wildfire Games.
 It is a historical war and economy game focusing on the years between 500 BC and 1 BC, with the years between 1 AD and 500 AD planned to be developed in the future.
 The game is cross-platform, playable on Windows, macOS, Linux, FreeBSD, and OpenBSD.
-It is composed entirely of free software and free media, using the GNU GPLv2 (or later) license for the game engine source code, and the CC BY-SA license for the game art and music.
+It is free and open-source, comprised entirely of free software and free media, using the GNU GPLv2 (or later) license for the game engine source code, and the CC BY-SA license for the game art and music.

 Gameplay

 0 A.D. features the traditional real-time strategy gameplay components of building a base, developing an economy, training an army, engaging in combat, and researching new technologies.
 The game includes multiple units and buildings specific to each civilization as well as both land and naval units.

 During the game, the player advances from "village phase", to "town phase", to "city phase".
 The phases represent the sizes of settlements in history, and every phase unlocks new units, buildings, and technologies.

 Multiplayer functionality is implemented using peer-to-peer networking, without a central server.